cornerfarmer/ctc_segmentation/README.md

 Segment a given audio into utterances using a trained end-to-end ASR model.

-* This repository contains contains the source code used in the paper.
+* This repository contains the source code used in the paper.
-* Maintained version of the CTC segmentation algorithm: https://github.com/lumaku/ctc-segmentation
+* Maintained code of the CTC segmentation python package: https://github.com/lumaku/ctc-segmentation

 ## Setup